 The newest release from Megan Slankard begins with the title track of the album.
 “A Token of the Wreckage” is a solid song that features a slow but strong spirit in its music.
 The quiet keyboards that lead into the song help give the album a great starting point.
 Slankard and the band create a song that has a lot of energy, despite the slow tempo.
 While the song does go over five minutes, it is also one of the best tracks on the release.

 The four-minute playing time for the track “Fair Enough and Farewell” makes it a lot easier to promote the second song of the release as a single.
-The strong feel of the music and the beautiful vocals of Slankard on this track make it one of the commercial of the album, and one of the best songs from 2011.
+To go along with the much more commercial length, the song contains of strong commercial Pop feel to the music.
+The Pop-Rock feel of the track and the beautiful vocals of Slankard make the track one of the commercial of the album, and one of the best songs from 2011.

 After the first two songs on the newest album from Megan Slankard turned out to be so strong, it’s such a pleasant surprise that the album doesn’t slow down with the third track.
-“Our Little Secret” is a song that has that type of feel to it that almost definitely screams “single”.
+But “Our Little Secret” is a track that will surprise you with how strong and listener-friendly it actually is.
+In fact, everyone involved in the entire production of the track gives the song so much commercial appeal that “Our Little Secret” is a song that has that type of feel to it that almost definitely screams “single”.

-“My Obsession with Bees” is one of the most infectious songs on the album.
+“My Obsession with Bees” is one of the songs on the album that truly stands out.
+The Rock and Roll that appears on the track is both strong and laid-back at the very same time.
 The music of the song contains one of the most beautiful guitar parts on the release.
 The guitar solo will really pull you in.
+And the entire track is one of the most infectious songs on the album.

 The album returns to a more rock feel with the song “The Pain of Growing Up”.
 The song about living your life while trying to hold onto your dreams is something that everyone can relate to, no matter how old you are.

 “You and Your Bright Ideas” comes late in the album, though that just proves how strong the album is when a song this strong has to be placed second from last in the playlist.
+The electric guitar solo plus the vocal solo on the track both add a lot of texture to the track.
 The song is one of the strongest tracks on the album and it gives you a nice reward for listening to the whole album.

 A Token of the Wreckage, the newest album from Megan Slankard, has many songs that will catch your ear.
-The album will also make you look at the independent music scene and wonder why more artists like Megan Slankard haven’t made it in the music industry yet.
+The album will also make you look at her music and her ability to create that music.
+The release will leave you pondering the independent music scene and will make you wonder why more artists like Megan Slankard haven’t made it in the music industry yet.

 Check out the video to “A Token of the Wreckage” HERE.